There are different ways to value a stock. These five stock and financial ratios are fundamental to accessing a stock's general value.

 Generally, investors prefer the debt-to-equity (D/E) ratio to be less than one.
 A reading of two or higher might be interpreted as carrying more risk.
 But it also depends on the industry.
 According to Fairbourn, “Some companies, like big industrial energy and mining companies, tend to carry more debt than businesses in other industries.”

-So, if you find an industry that typically carries a higher debt load, it may offer greater return, but at that expense of more risk.
+So, if you find an industry that typically carries a higher debt load, it may offer greater return but at the expense of more risk.

 Analyzing the value of a stock may not be all that simple.
 Calculations won’t give you a clear answer, but if you treat them as coordinates on a map, they might point you in the right direction.
 As with every map, you can’t always see the road or weather conditions.
 That’s where you’ll have to make your own adjustments and decide whether an opportunity is favorable or too risky.
-These five key financial ratios should help you get started.
-Remember, although they can’t reveal everything that’s important about a company, it helps to see just enough of the road ahead to decide where to go and whether to speed up or slow down.
+These five key financial and stock ratios should help you get started.

 Explore our expanded education library.